Introduction for App Developers

 For instructions on creating, binding to, and deleting an instance of the On-Demand, Dedicated-VM, or Shared-VM plan see Using Redis for PCF.

-PCF Dev is a small footprint version of PCF designed to be small enough to run on a local developer machine.
-See the PCF Dev documentation for more information.
+PCF Dev is a small footprint version of PCF that’s small enough to run on a local developer machine.
+For more information, see https://pivotal.io/pcf-dev.

-To learn more about Redis itself, visit redis.io.
+To learn more about Redis itself, see redis.io.